 This topic remains controversial and I have provided a curated perspective.
 The study of AEs has been given scant attention by medical

-This post is the last in a series of eight exploring cholesterol, statins and heart disease.
+This post is part of a series of eight exploring cholesterol, statins and heart disease.
 The full list and links:

 The evolutionary significance of cholesterol ►